TechneWare/SmarterMail.Cli/README.md

     - `public string Description => "Prints a message to the output";` is the basic description of this command
     - `public string ExtendedDescription => "";` is the extended description of this command

-The `Help` command uses these values to display documentation about this command. `CommandName` and `CommandAlternates` are used to parse the commandline and locate this command.
+The `Help` command uses these values to display documentation about this command. `CommandName` and `CommandAlternates` are used to parse the command line and locate this command.

 ## Constructor(s)
 Each constructor should call `: base(Globals.Logger)` to inject the logger and configure any basic settings.